top of page

 Symptoms of a leaky gut can include any of the below:

-• Food sensitivities, food allergies (like dairy, gluten)- if you have had a high starch, high sugar diet, this could have damaged your gut lining and reducing the acid in the stomach.
+• Food sensitivities, food allergies (like dairy, gluten)- if you have had a high starch, high sugar diet, with regular consumption of ultra-processed foods, this could have damaged your gut lining and reducing the acid in the stomach.
 When digestive tract is inflamed, when there is not enough stomach acid to break down the food and when there are openings in the small intestine wall, food particles get into the blood stream.
 Your body sees these as foreign invaders and will activate and immune-response to fight off the foreign objects.

 • Gas, bloating, cramping, constipation, diarrhoea.
 When food goes into the small intestine and colon, When you consume highly processed foods, refined sugars and starch, trans-fats, you feed the wrong bacteria in the gut.
 Bacteria eat these foods and produce gases. which cause gas, bloating, cramping in the stomach.